I fell in love with this typeface called Proxima Nova the same day when I saw it on a website using it as a web font.

 The question is whether there exists a Google font that looks like Proxima Nova or not.

 Below given list of Google fonts is the answer to the question above.
 These cool Proxima Nova lookalikes may serve the purpose without spending one dime.

 Old posters and signs in Montserrat territory inspired Julieta Ulanovsky to create this.
 Observe the comparison of Proxima Nova and Montserrat in the below screen capture.

 It looks like a twin of Mark’s creation.

 Looks a bit smaller than you expect from a font, Lato appears to be a neat alternative to Proxima Nova. Łukasz Dziedzic started working on a cool font project in 2010, as a result of which Lato came out.
 I have used this font on this website before with some font-size adjustments.
 It looked pretty good.

-As a bonus, Raleway looks more like a display font and is created by different font designers.
+As a bonus, Raleway, created by different font designers, looks more like a display font.
 Matt McInerney created it as a single-weight thin font.
-Later on it is extended by Pablo, Rodrigo, and Igino for a 9-weight typeface.
+Later on, it is extended by Pablo, Rodrigo, and Igino for a 9-weight typeface.

-Here are some more typefaces other than Google fonts that appear to be the closest alternatives of PN:
+Here are some more typefaces other than Google fonts that appear to be the closest alternatives to PN:

-If I were to pick one out from the above options above, I’d choose Montserrat.
+If I were to pick one out of the above options above, I’d choose Montserrat.